neobepmat/docker-script/script/local-installations/docker-desktop/pg9-replica/README.md

 	+ create all the required folders to install two PostgreSQL databases
 - remove-slave-db.sh
 	+ clean all slave folders
-- dockerfile-master
-	+ the dockerfile to build the pg9-slave:1.0 Docker image
 - docker-master-customimage.sh
-	+ the docker run command to create the Slave container based on the custom image *pg13-slave:1.0*
+	+ the docker run command to create the Slave container based on the custom image *pg9-slave:1.0*
+- docker-build-slave-image.sh
+	+ the bash shell with the command to build the image to generate the salve container of postgres
 - dockerfile-slave
 	+ the dockerfile to build the pg9-slave:1.0 Docker image
 - docker-slave-customimage.sh
-	+ the docker run command to create the Slave container based on the custom image *pg13-slave:1.0*
+	+ the docker run command to create the Slave container based on the custom image *pg9-slave:1.0*
 - pg13localenv-master
 	+ environment variables used by MASTER
 - pg13localenv-slave